 No. This email confirms that you have registered for the program.
 You will not be onboarded and receive a delegation as part of the Solana Foundation Delegation Program until you are onboarded.
 To understand when you will be onboarded please refer to the questions above.

-I just signed up for the Solana Foundation Delegation Program at solana.foundation/delegation-program.
-When will the stake bot on Testnet see me? #
+I just signed up for the Solana Foundation Delegation Program at solana.org/delegation-program.
+When will the stake bot on testnet see me? #

 When will the stake bot stake me? #

 After the stake bot sees you (see question above to understand what this entails), and you meet the criteria outlined on the delegation criteria page, you will be eligible to receive stake from the stake bot on testnet.
 Note: In order to meet the criteria you need to start voting.
 You can airdrop yourself some testnet SOL in order to start voting with these instructions.

 I’ve signed up for the Solana Foundation Delegation Program.
 When do I get my onboarding group number? #

 For validators who sign up for the program after August 1st 2021 and meet certain performance criteria, they will receive an onboarding group number starting September 30th, 2021, according to the following criteria: 1) % average Bonus performance since Epoch 207 on testnet and 2) % average Bonus performance in the last 13 epochs on testnet.

 Do I have to run a testnet validator without rewards or compensation until I am onboarded to the Solana Foundation Delegation Program on mainnet beta? #